SolangeUG/conference-central/05-app-egine-and-mobile-apps/01-conference-central/README.md

 **NB: if you make any change to your backend API, you will need to update the client library.**

+Once you've generated the client library, read through the Google Cloud documentation on [Calling Backend APIs from an Android Client][9].

 ## Changes to the Conference Central Code

 In general, when you create an application that uses **Endpoints**, the code to define the endpoints is the same regardless